OrdersIntroduction to Orders

 'Orders' is a broad subject within the context of EVA.
-In this introduction, we will lay out all facets one by one, to give you a basic understanding of what an order is, what it can be, what stages they go through and how you can affect them.
+We'll show you what EVA brings out-of-the-box and afterwards we'll lay out all facets of order flows.
+Once you've gone through this page, we're sure you'll have a basic understanding of what an order is, what it can be, what stages it goes through and how you can interact with it.

 For starters, the actual order has to be created.
 Most of the time, this is just the process of assigning an identifier or OrderID to the order.
 As soon as the order has an ID, it is known within EVA as an actual order, albeit an empty one.